 Are you missing multiple teeth?
-Restore your smile with a dental bridge.
-Replacing missing permanent teeth is important to prevent multiple oral health problems.
-Patients who do not replace their missing teeth may find their remaining teeth shift to fill in the gap left by missing teeth.
+Restore your smile with a dental bridge in Ardmore, PA.
+Replacing missing permanent teeth is important because it can prevent multiple oral health problems.
+If you don’t replace their missing teeth you may find your remaining teeth shift to fill in the gap left by missing teeth.
 Overcrowded and crooked teeth create an uneven bite.

 Missing teeth also heighten the risk of developing tooth decay or gum disease.
-Restorative dental treatments like dental bridges protect the health of the teeth and gums.
-Request a consultation with Dr. Jeffrey Bellisario for dental bridge treatment in Ardmore, PA.
-He helps patients find the right restorative dental treatment to meet their needs and prevent future oral health problems.
+Restorative dentistry treatments like dental bridges protect the health of the teeth and gums.
+Dr. Jeffrey Bellisario helps patients find the right restorative treatment to meet their needs and prevent future oral health problems.

-Another important benefit of dental bridges is their impact on oral health.
-When a tooth is missing, it can cause the surrounding teeth to shift out of place, leading to problems with bite alignment and potentially causing further tooth loss.
+- Fill Tooth Gaps: A missing tooth can cause the surrounding teeth to shift out of place, leading to problems with bite alignment and potentially causing further tooth loss.
 A dental bridge can help to prevent these issues by filling in the gap left by the missing tooth and keeping the surrounding teeth in their proper positions.
 This can help to maintain the overall health of the mouth and prevent future dental problems.

 Types of Dental Bridges